 “In this market, at this point, it’s a sweet spot,” says Chris Princis, a senior executive at financial advisory firm Brook-Hollow Financial and owner of two rental properties in Chicago.
 “You’re getting the market where it’s just starting to rebound, but still at the bottom, with what’s looking to be a great recovery.”

-At Bell Real Estate, we’ve been real estate brokers and property managers for rentals in Eugene Springfield for decades, and like to think we know what we’re doing.
+I’ve been a real estate broker and property manager for rentals in Eugene Springfield for decades, and like to think I know what I’m doing.
 Broadly, we find owners in two categories:

 - Investors who make a business out of buying, renting and selling rentals, and